spencerkclark/xpartition/README.md

 It is not always advantageous to let all computations be controlled by a single dask client.
-At the moment, the dask scheduler breaks down when having to manage a large number of memory-intensive tasks, often leading to slowdowns or out of memory errors (see [this issue](https://github.com/dask/distributed/issues/2602) for more discussion).
+At the moment, the dask scheduler breaks down when having to manage a large number of memory-intensive tasks, often leading to slowdowns or out of memory errors ([this issue](https://github.com/dask/distributed/issues/6360) is perhaps a good summary of the state of things currently in dask).
 Breaking the problem down in the way that `xpartition` does, allows you to gain the benefits of dask's laziness on each independent process, while working in a distributed environment.  *In an ideal world we wouldn't need a package like this -- we would let dask and dask distributed handle everything -- but in practice that does not work perfectly yet.*

 ## Installation